Elementary School Handbooks

 Students will practice a number of safety drills throughout the year.
 Our school is required by law to have twelve fire drills during each school year.
 Students are informed on the opening day of school of exit plans and proper behavior.

 Other drills include bus drills, sheltering drills, evacuation drills, lock out drills and lockdown drills.
 Every attempt is made to treat these drills as a learning experience and is done in a non-threatening way.
+Notification will go out to families prior to such drills.

 Field Trips